How to encrypt a PDF with & without a password

 PDF DRM with transparent key management

 Uses PKI technology to identify users, but never issues these credentials to users directly.
-It instead stores keys in an encrypted wallet that cannot be transferred to others (locked to the device).
-Locklizard use a secure and transparenent key management system – there are no public/private key pairs to generate and users are never privy to decryption keys.
+Instead, it stores keys in an encrypted wallet that cannot be transferred to others (locked to the device).
+Locklizard uses a secure and transparent key management system – there are no public/private key pairs to generate or manage, and users are never privy to decryption keys.

 Benefits